michalkalinowski-/StdProblems/README.md

 Collection of various bits and pieces that I find usefull when solving programming challenges.
 <br><br>
 ####optimal_decision.py
-Example of defining an optimal strategy when playing a random game (Udacity *Design of Computer Programs* homework)<br>
+Example of defining an optimal strategy when playing a random game <br>
+(Udacity *Design of Computer Programs* homework)<br>
 ####bfs.py
-Breadth-first search used to find the shortest ride between two stops of the subway network
+Breadth-first search used to find the shortest ride between two stops of the subway network<br>
+(Udacity *Design of Computer Programs* homework)